Safe Adaptive-Sampling Control via Robust M-Step Hold Model Predictive Control: Robust M -Step Hold MPC Design

 \subsection{Tractable Formulation}

 Optimizing~\eqref{eqn:croc_full} over policies is intractable, so we reformulate to optimize over inputs while preserving $\set{X}_0$.
-We reformulate~\eqref{eqn:croc_full} to search for inputs that \textit{(i)} robustly satisfy open-loop constraints from $x_{t|t}$ to $x_{t+M|t}$ and \textit{(ii)} ensure that we can robustly reach the terminal set $\mathcal{X}_N$ from $x_{t+M|t}$.
+Inspired by the approach in~\cite{monimoy_robust_mpc}, we reformulate~\eqref{eqn:croc_full} to search for inputs that \textit{(i)} robustly satisfy open-loop constraints from $x_{t|t}$ to $x_{t+M|t}$ and \textit{(ii)} ensure that we can robustly reach the terminal set $\mathcal{X}_N$ from $x_{t+M|t}$.
 Note point \textit{(ii)} is in contrast with~\eqref{eqn:croc_term_const}, which constrains $x_{t+N|t}$ to be in the terminal set.
 We reformulate as:

 where $\mathcal{X}_N$ is a robust $M$-step hold invariant set, and $\set{E}_k$ is the $k$-step uncertainty forward reachable set: